kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 // Username is STEVE
 {% endhighlight %}

-The `ExpressibleByStringInterpolation` approach gives us more control and should he used when your case is more complex.
+The `ExpressibleByStringInterpolation` approach gives us more control and should be used when your case is more complex.

 {% highlight swift %}
 struct Article {